 Here are some helpful steps and advice to steer you in the right direction on how to start a divorce:

 - Determine the grounds for divorce.

 When filing this formal petition, be prepared to explain to the judge exactly why you want a divorce.
 Consider the 12 specific reasons the law considers legal grounds for divorce in the state of Georgia.
 Then decide which ground for divorce fits your situation.
-Each ground has specific legal qualifications that must be met in order to claim it.
+Each ground has specific legal qualifications that you must meet in order to claim it.